jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 #import "../../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

-=== Pressure Vessel Fundamentals <chap_1_0_3>
+=== Hydrogen Pressure Vessel Fundamentals <chap_1_0_3>

-Besides the aviation, according to @chap_1_0_1, one of the other main domains in which #gl_("swith", pl:true) can splitted up, is the domain of the pressure vessels.
+Besides aviation, according to @chap_1_0_1, one of the other main domains into which #gl_("swith", pl:true) can be divided is the domain of pressure vessels.
 Following this, this subsection will first provide general basics about pressure tanks.
-Then a depth investigation intot the different available tank Types shall be given.
+Then, an in-depth investigation into the different available tank types shall be presented.
-Since for practical applciaiton costs and current field of applicaitons are of high importance, they are adressed.
+Given this thesis's focus on real-world application, particular attention will be paid to costs and current fields of application, both critical factors in practical implementations.
-Having provided basis, a pathway for chosing the right tank Type for #gl_("swith", pl:true) shall be given.
+Subsequently, a pathway for selecting the appropriate tank type for #gl_("swith", pl:true) will be outlined.
-Linking back to standrds, concrete standards for pressure vessels are given in @chap_1_0_6
+Linking back to industry standards, specific guidelines for pressure vessels are presented in @chap_1_0_6.

+// -------------------------------------------------------------------------- //
-The goal is to find information that could help to improve the state of the art for certifiying #gl_("swith",pl:true).
-As motivated in @chap_1_0_6 this shall be done through commercially available standrds.
-Pressure tank can be regarded as the second major sub-area into which #gl_("swith", pl:true) can be distrbuted.
-Pressure tanks are special containers used to store compressed gas.
+The primary objective is to identify information that could enhance the state of the art for certifying #gl_("swith",pl:true).
+As motivated in @chap_1_0_6, this shall be achieved through commercially available standards.
+Pressure tanks can be regarded as the second major sub-area into which #gl_("swith", pl:true) can be categorized.
+These specialized containers are designed to safely store and deliver compressed gases under high pressure.
-In literature and patents different pressure vessel geometries can be found
-@Rosen2018 @blair2015composite @Jaber2024 @aceves2006advanced @Yersak2019 @Geuskens2011.
-One of the main reason why conformable pressure vessels are desired is to improve space utilization @aceves2006advanced.
+The literature and patents reveal various pressure vessel geometries @Rosen2018 @blair2015composite @Jaber2024 @aceves2006advanced @Yersak2019 @Geuskens2011.
+One of the major motivations for developing conformable pressure vessels is to improve space utilization @aceves2006advanced.
-Thus, the field of light-weigth construction like aerospace and automotive
-@Czerwinski2021 @Wang2023a @Hou2023
- or fields where space is limited could benefit from conformable pressure vessels.
+Consequently, fields focused on lightweight construction, such as aerospace and automotive @Czerwinski2021 @Wang2023a @Hou2023, or areas where space is at a premium, could significantly benefit from conformable pressure vessels.
-While the aerospace industry is commonly known for its focus on light-weigth strucutres
-@Khan2024 @Chen2023 @Acanfora2023 @Okorie2023 @Seo2023,
-it also has limited free space.
-Reagrdless of the big sizes of commercially available aircraft, due to the economical demands of civil aviation, space matters.
-More available space means either more paying passengers or more carago that can transported.
-As an concrete example, conformable pressure vessels could be utlized to design structurally efficient pressure cabin for blended wing–bodies @Geuskens2011.
+While the aerospace industry is renowned for its emphasis on lightweight structures @Khan2024 @Chen2023 @Acanfora2023 @Okorie2023 @Seo2023, it also grapples with limited free space.
+Despite the substantial size of commercial aircraft, space remains a critical factor due some of the economic demands of civil aviation.
+Increased available space translates to either more paying passengers or additional cargo capacity.
+As a concrete example, conformable pressure vessels could be utilized to design structurally efficient pressure cabins for blended wing-body aircraft @Geuskens2011.
-For automotive, according to @aceves2006advanced the range can be extended between 20% - 40% depending on the geometry of the available space and the level of conformability of the vessel.
+In the automotive sector, @aceves2006advanced suggests that vehicle range can be extended by 20% to 40%, depending on the geometry of the available space and the degree of vessel conformability.
+Beyond optimal space utilization, conformable pressure vessels also find applications in storing non-compressible liquids @Geuskens2011.

-Besides optimital space utilization conformable pressure vessels can be used when the fluid is not a a compressible gas, but liquid @Geuskens2011.
-There are many shapes conformable pressure vessel can take, however, a deomnstrative example is provided in @fig_10.
+While conformable pressure vessels can assume various shapes, a demonstrative example is provided in @fig_10.

+// -------------------------------------------------------------------------- //
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_Pressure_Vessel/1_Conformable_Tank.png",
   width: 60%),
-  caption: [Deomnstrative of an two cell conformable tank from Thiokol @haaland2000high.], ) <fig_10>
+  caption: [Demonstrative example of a two-cell conformable tank from Thiokol @haaland2000high.], ) <fig_10>

-Having acknolwedged some of the advantages of conformable pressure vessels, an illustrative example of the commonly cylinderical pressure tank tanks is provided in @fig_8.
+Having acknowledged some of the advantages of conformable pressure vessels, an illustrative example of cylindrical pressure tanks that are commonly used is provided in @fig_8.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_Pressure_Vessel/0_Tank.png",
   width: 77%),
-  caption: [Illustrative example of the commonly used cylinderical shape of for a hydrogen pressure vessel @link_Image_Type_4_Cylinder.], ) <fig_8>
+  caption: [Illustrative example of the commonly used cylindrical shape for a hydrogen pressure vessel @link_Image_Type_4_Cylinder.], ) <fig_8>

-/* --------------------- from here to continue inshallah -------------------- */

-Next, with @barral2006hydrogen as the main source, briefly the development history of pressure cylinders shall be mentioned.
-Since the beginning of the 20th century, hydrogen (H2) has been stored in seamless steel bottles.
-Around the end of the 1960s, steel tubes could also be used.
-At this time, hydrogen embrittlement
-@Li2020 @Jia2023 @Campari2023 @Meda2023 @Gong2022
-was increasingly encountered.
-The latter states that, through sufficiently long contact between metal and H2, the metal begins to embrittle or the structural mechanical properties, such as strength and E-modulus, are weakened.
+// -------------------------------------------------------------------------- //

+The development history of pressure cylinders, primarily sourced from @barral2006hydrogen, reveals a progression of technological advancements.
+Since the early 20th century, hydrogen (H2) storage has evolved from seamless steel bottles to more sophisticated designs.
+By the late 1960s, steel tubes were introduced as an alternative storage method.
+However, this period also saw an increase in hydrogen embrittlement, a phenomenon extensively studied in recent literature @Li2020 @Jia2023 @Campari2023 @Meda2023 @Gong2022.
+Hydrogen embrittlement occurs when prolonged contact between metal and H2 leads to a deterioration of the metal's structural mechanical properties, including strength and elastic modulus.
-Aluminum tanks were the alternative at the time, which, however, cost significantly more.
-With the aim of reducing the weight of the steel bottles, a partial to complete composite wrapping of the steel bottles was carried out.
-Due to the weight savings, the wrapped pressure vessels could now also be used mobile @Jaber2024 @Rivard2019 @khzouz2020hydrogen @Elberry2021.
+Aluminum tanks emerged as an alternative to steel, offering improved resistance to embrittlement but at a significantly higher cost.
+To address the weight issues associated with steel bottles, engineers developed partial to complete composite wrapping techniques.
+This innovation led to substantial weight reductions, enabling the use of these pressure vessels in mobile applications @Jaber2024 @Rivard2019 @khzouz2020hydrogen @Elberry2021.
-The next step in development was to replace the metallic liner with plastic
-@Wang2021b @Jella2024 @Cheng2024
-.
-The composite winding is wrapped around the plastic liner.
-The extent to which a metallic liner differs from a plastic liner and what differences exist between the individual plastics is presented in a detailed study among others in @Su2021.
-However, the most important points are: Metal has a higher density, making it more difficult for H2 to diffuse out.
-The disadvantage of metal, on the other hand, is its higher weight and embrittlement.
+The next significant development involved replacing metallic liners with plastic ones @Wang2021b @Jella2024 @Cheng2024.
+In this design, composite winding encases the plastic liner.
+A detailed study comparing metallic and plastic liners, as well as differences among various plastics is given in @Su2021.
-Depending on the choice of plastic and utilization of special effects, such as the tortuous effect (addition of fillers), significant influence can be taken on the diffusion behavior.
-The goal is to let as little H2 diffuse out as possible or to obtain the lowest possible diffusion rate.
+Key findings include that metals, with their higher density, provide better resistance to H2 diffusion.
+However, metals are heavier and more susceptible to embrittlement.
+The choice of plastic and the use of special effects, such as the tortuous effect (achieved by adding fillers), can significantly influence diffusion behavior.
+The primary objective in liner design is to minimize H2 diffusion, thereby achieving the lowest possible diffusion rate.

-The superordinate development stages of the pressure tank can be divided into tank Types
-@barral2006hydrogen @Rivard2019 @Wang2021b @Jella2024 @Cheng2024.
+The evolution of pressure tank design can be categorized into distinct tank types @barral2006hydrogen @Rivard2019 @Wang2021b @Jella2024 @Cheng2024.
-The four common tank types that are available in the free market economy are depicted in @fig_4.
+The four common tank types currently available in the commercial market are illustrated in @fig_4.
+This figure provides a visual representation of the technological progression discussed, showcasing the structural differences between each tank type and their respective materials.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_Pressure_Vessel/5_Tank_Types.png",